 The Swedish Tax Agency has disallowed certain of the Company's interest expense deductions for the tax years from 2013 to 2018.
 If such interest expense deductions were disallowed, the Company would be subject to an additional \$49 million in tax expense.
 The Company has appealed the disallowance to the Swedish Administrative Court.
 With respect to such deductions taken in the tax years from 2013 to 2014, the Court ruled against the Company on July 5, 2017.
 On August 7, 2017, the Company appealed the unfavorable decision of the Swedish Administrative Court.
 On November 5, 2018, the Company delivered its final argument to the Administrative Court of Appeals at a hearing.
 The European Union Commission has taken the view that Sweden's interest deduction limitation rules are incompatible with European Union law and supporting legal opinions, and therefore the Company has not paid the tax or made provision in its financial statements for such potential expense.
-This view has now been confirmed by the European Union Court of Justice in a preliminary ruling requested by the Swedish Supreme Administrative Court in a pending case.
+This view has now been confirmed by the European Union Court of Justice in a preliminary ruling requested by the Swedish Supreme Administrative Court.
+Subsequently, the Swedish Tax Authority has conceded in pending court proceedings that the Company should be granted further interest expense deductions, but still claims that interest expense deductions incurring a maximum additional tax expense of \$12 million should be disallowed on grounds not relating to European Union law.
 The Company intends to vigorously defend its position and pursue related appeals.